 Malaria is most common in areas with warm temperatures and high humidity, including:

-If you’ve traveled to or live in a country where malaria is common and you have symptoms, see a healthcare provider immediately.
-Early diagnosis makes treatment more effective.
+See a healthcare provider right away if you’ve traveled to or live in a country where malaria is common and you have symptoms.
+Early diagnosis gives you the best chance for a full recovery.

 Advertisement

-Malaria is a serious illness, but you can take steps to prevent it.
-You can lower your risk of infection by protecting yourself from mosquito bites and taking preventive medications.
-If you’re traveling to an area where malaria is common, talk to a healthcare provider several weeks before you leave.
-This is especially important if you’re pregnant.
-And talk to a provider right away if you’ve traveled to an area where malaria is common and you have symptoms.
+Malaria is a serious illness.
+But you can take steps to prevent it, and with early treatment, you can make a full recovery.
+It’s important to protect yourself from mosquito bites, especially if you’re traveling where malaria is common.
+Talk to your provider several weeks before traveling to see if they recommend antimalarial medications.
+This is especially important if you’re pregnant or traveling with young children.
+Let your provider know right away if you’ve traveled to an area where malaria is common and you have symptoms.

 Advertisement